DyerSituation/gareadonly/README.md

 GAReadOnly is a simple wrapper to get the data out of google analytics using the API.

-In order to make the gem works, you'll have few configuration steps to do in your Google API Console.
+In order to make the gem work, you'll have few a configuration steps to do in your Google API Console.

 ## Installation